Free Walking Tour Berlin

 Checkpoint Charlie

-Checkpoint Charlie, once the most famous border crossing between East and West Berlin, is now a popular tourist attraction.
-The checkpoint’s replica sign and a small museum provide insights into the history of the Berlin Wall and the events surrounding it.
+Once the most famous border crossing between the east and west of Berlin, the border crossing now draws thousands of tourists to remember what used to be Checkpoint Charlie.
+The replica sign of the checkpoint and small museum give some insight into the history of the Berlin Wall and the events conjured up around it.

 Bernauer Strasse

-Bernauer Strasse, located in the northern part of Berlin, was one of the most affected streets during the division.
-Today, it serves as a memorial with preserved sections of the wall, a documentation center, and an outdoor exhibition on the wall’s history.
+Among the most divided streets was Bernauer Strasse, in the northern part of Berlin.
+Today it is a memorial with preserved parts of the wall, documentation center and outdoor exhibition on the event of the wall.

 The Palace of Tears